Malaysian landscape

 Escape & Discovery 2026

-Between futuristic skyscrapers, ancient jungles, and coral reefs, discover how to occupy your days and nights in one of Southeast Asia's most vibrant destinations.
+Between futuristic skyscrapers, ancient jungles and coral reefs, discover how to fill your days and nights in one of the most vibrant destinations in Southeast Asia.

-Welcome to 2026, where Malaysia is establishing itself more than ever as the leading destination for expatriates and travelers in search of diversity.
-Whether you are settled in Kuala Lumpur or preparing your installation in Malaysia, the leisure offer is so vast that it requires a complete guide to ensure you don't miss anything.
+Welcome to 2026, where Malaysia stands out more than ever as the go-to destination for expats and travellers craving variety.
+Whether you are already settled in Kuala Lumpur or preparing your move to Malaysia, the range of leisure options is so vast that it calls for a complete guide so you don't miss a thing.

-The country is divided into two major experiences: the Peninsula, with its urban bustle, tea plantations, and colonial cities, and Borneo, a wild sanctuary for lovers of raw adventure.
-This duality allows for a fluid transition between absolute relaxation on a paradise beach and the adrenaline of trekking in the middle of the jungle.
+The country splits into two major experiences: the Peninsula, with its urban buzz, tea plantations and colonial towns, and Borneo, a wild sanctuary for lovers of raw adventure.
+This duality allows a seamless transition between pure relaxation on a paradise beach and the adrenaline of a deep-jungle trek.

 800+ Islands to explore